-A-10 Cuba Combat Fairchild-Republic A-10 Thunderbolt II year: 1996 developer: Parsoft Interactive publisher: Activision A-10 Cuba by Eric "Hellcats" Parker is a fluid and exciting sim which ran well on modest PC's.
+A-10 Cuba Exhibit Combat Aircraft: Flyable A-10 year: 1996 developer: Parsoft Interactive publisher: Activision A-10 Cuba by Eric "Hellcats" Parker is a fluid and exciting sim which ran well on modest PC's.
 This sim was one of that rare breed which begged to be flown!
 The handling from taxiing to landing is pure flight sim joy!
 The wealth of detail, smoothness and sense of speed added up to an addictive experience.

 Afterburner Combat ACM 15 minutes of fun Grumman F-14 Tomcat asdf year: 1988 developer: Activision publisher: SEGA Although this was definitely an arcade game rather than a sim, it is worth a mention because it had a pretty good moving cockpit in the arcades and probably got many people interested in the flight sim genre.
 Anyway the fact remains that if you tell someone that you're into Flight Simulators there is a pretty good chance they'll say "Oh, yeah, you mean like: Afterburner!"